mongodb/docs/source/includes/fact-free-monitoring-deprecation-warning.rst

-.. warning:: Free monitoring is deprecated
+.. warning:: Free monitoring is decommissioned.

-   Free monitoring was deprecated in April 2023 and will be decommissioned in August 2023.
+   Free monitoring was decommmissioned in August 2023.

-   Beginning in April 2023, you can’t enable free monitoring on MongoDB Community instances.
-Deployments currently using free monitoring can continue to access the free monitoring UI until August 2023.
+   Beginning in April 2023, you cannot enable free monitoring on MongoDB Community instances.

-   You can choose another monitoring option for your deployment:
+   The following list shows monitoring options for your deployment:

    - **Deploy a MongoDB Atlas dedicated cluster**. :ref:`Migrate your data <live-migration>` to a :ref:`MongoDB Atlas